Financial accounts statistics – commentary

 (in CZK billions)

-Households and the rest of the world again strengthened their net creditor position.
-In both cases, however, the increase in net financial assets was lower compared to the previous quarter.
-General government also recorded an improvement in its net financial position for the second consecutive quarter.
-By contrast, non-financial corporations again recorded a marked deterioration in their net financial position.
-The negative net financial assets of financial corporations continued to rise for the third consecutive quarter.
+Households again strengthened their net creditor position.
+However, the increase in net financial assets was considerably lower than in the previous quarter.
+General government recorded an improvement in its net financial position for the third consecutive quarter.
+A drop in negative net financial assets was also recorded by financial corporations.
+By contrast, non-financial corporations again saw a deterioration in their net financial position.
+The net creditor position of the rest of the world weakened.

 Non-financial corporations